plogacev/demos/time_series_analysis_1/ts_2_analysis.md

-## Sales Forecasting with Bayesian Inference
+## Sales Analysis with Bayesian Inference

 This notebook demonstrates the use of Bayesian inference for sales forecasting using various probabilistic programming techniques.
 We will use the `numpyro` library to define and fit our models, and `plotnine` for visualization.